 As in 2006 and 2009, worries about the security of Austria's gas supplies surfaced once again in 2014, triggered by the political crisis between Russia and Ukraine.
 Austria proved to be well prepared for any potential interruption to supplies of gas from Russia.
-Lessons had clearly been learned from the crises in 2006 and 2009: emergency supply mechanisms at both the European and the Austrian level had been refined, the gas sector had expanded storage capacity, and adapted so that gas transportation is now no longer restricted to one direction and the direction of flow can be reversed if necessary.
+Lessons had clearly been learned from the crises in 2006 and 2009: emergency supply mechanisms at both the European and the Austrian level had been refined, the gas sector had expanded storage capacity, and system infrastructure had been extended and adapted so that gas transportation is now no longer restricted to one direction and the direction of flow can be reversed if necessary.